 "Given the requirement" for a stealthy, penetrating, stand-in fighter and the long development pipeline to fully prove out F-47 and CCAs, "pushing F-35 buys to the right" is the wrong approach, Gunzinger said.

 "They are in production.
 They're what we can buy now," he said.
 "They ... enhance deterrence [and] create a much more capable force."

-Don't Miss the biggest Air & Space Forces event of the year.
+Don't Miss the biggest Air & Space Forces Air & of the year. event of the